 Both betamethasone and mometasone are strong corticosteroids and will be effective at treating more severe conditions, so which you choose is down to personal preference and your body’s response.

 If you’re thinking of using stronger corticosteroids to tackle eczema for yourself or your child, then it’s important to seek advice from your doctor or a healthcare professional.
 They will be able to advise you on the best course of treatment for your condition.
+Read our guide for more information on how to moisturise your scalp.

 If you suffer from eczema or other skin conditions, there are many different treatment options available that can help.